Rocky II: Plot

 Rocky and Mickey begin training, but Rocky is unfocused due to Adrian's disapproval.
 Adrian's brother, Paulie, confronts his sister about not supporting her husband, but Adrian faints during the confrontation and is rushed to the hospital, where she goes into labor.
 Despite being born prematurely, the baby is healthy, but Adrian falls into a coma.
 Rocky blames himself for what happened and refuses to leave her bedside until she wakes up, and will not go to see his new baby until the baby can be together with his mother.
 When Adrian comes out of her coma she finds Rocky by her bedside, and the couple is soon shown their new baby boy, who they name Robert "Rocky Jr".
 Adrian gives her blessing to the rematch and Rocky quickly gets into shape for the fight.

 On Thanksgiving, the night of the match, Apollo makes a public goal of beating Rocky in no more than two rounds to prove the first match going the distance was a fluke.
 Unlike the first fight, Apollo has trained heavily.
-In order to protect his vulnerable eye, Rocky opts to fight right-handed rather than his natural southpaw, but this leaves him at a major disadvantage, as he is knocked down twice by Creed and outclassed for much of the fight.
-Going into the fifteenth and final round, Creed is well ahead on points and only needs to stay away from Balboa to win the fight by decision.
-However, Creed wants to win by knock-out in order to erase any doubts about his superiority and ignores his trainer's pleas to stay back.
+In order to protect his vulnerable eye, Rocky opts to fight right-handed rather than his natural southpaw, but this leaves him at a major disadvantage, as he is knocked down twice by Apollo and outclassed for much of the fight.
+Going into the fifteenth and final round, Apollo is well ahead on points and only needs to stay away from Rocky to win the fight by decision.
+However, Apollo wants to win by knock-out in order to erase any doubts about his superiority and ignores Duke's desperate pleas to stay back and fight from distance.

-In the final round, Rocky switches back to his natural stance and, in dramatic fashion, unleashes a series of counter punches on Creed.
-Both men, exhausted, trade punches until Rocky is able to gain the upper hand and knock Creed down.
+In the final round, Rocky switches back to his natural stance and, in dramatic fashion, unleashes a series of counter punches on Apollo.
+Both men, exhausted, trade punches until Rocky is able to gain the upper hand and knock Apollo down.
 The blow causes Rocky to also lose his balance and fall at the same time.
-As both men struggle to regain their feet, Rocky is able to will himself up at the count of 9 while Apollo collapses from exhaustion, giving Rocky the win by knockout and making him the new heavyweight champion.
-Rocky then gives an impassioned speech to the crowd and holds the belt over his head with a message for his wife, who is watching the fight on television: "Yo, Adrian, I did it!"
+As both men struggle to regain their feet, Rocky is able to will himself up at the count of 9 while Apollo collapses from exhaustion, giving Rocky the win by knockout and making him the new world heavyweight champion.
+Rocky then gives an impassioned speech to the crowd and holds the belt over his head with a message for Adrian, who is watching the fight on television: "Yo, Adrian, I did it!"